 1 htaccess

-Editing your site’s .htaccess file can, at times, break your site if you accidentally make any mistakes.
-Hence, Rank Math gives you a warning and keeps the text area disabled on this page to avoid any accidental edits.
-You can add the following code to the text area once you click the checkbox below the warning.
+Editing your site’s .htaccess file can cause your site to break if you make any mistakes.
+Hence, Rank Math displays a warning and keeps the text area disabled to avoid any accidental edits.

 RewriteEngine On